The LSST DESC DC2 Simulated Sky Survey: Summary and Outlook

 LSST DESC acknowledges ongoing support from the Institut National de Physique Nucl\'eaire et de Physique des Particules in France; the Science \& Technology Facilities Council in the United Kingdom; and the Department of Energy, the National Science Foundation, and the LSST Corporation in the United States.
 LSST DESC uses the resources of the IN2P3 / CNRS Computing Center (CC-IN2P3--Lyon/Villeurbanne - France) funded by the Centre National de la Recherche Scientifique; the Univ.
 Savoie Mont Blanc - CNRS/IN2P3 MUST computing center; the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.\ Department of Energy under contract No.\ DE-AC02-05CH11231; STFC DiRAC HPC Facilities, funded by UK BIS National E-infrastructure capital grants; and the UK particle physics grid, supported by the GridPP Collaboration.
 This work was performed in part under DOE contract DE-AC02-76SF00515.

 This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.

 The work of SH, APH, KH, JH, EK, PL, AP, TDU, and ASV at Argonne National Laboratory was supported under the U.S. DOE contract DE-AC02-06CH11357.
 Support for YYM was provided by the Pittsburgh Particle Physics, Astrophysics and Cosmology Center through the Samuel P.\ Langley PITT PACC Postdoctoral Fellowship, and by NASA through the NASA Hubble Fellowship grant no.\ HST-HF2-51441.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 EG and HA were supported by the US Department of Energy Cosmic Frontier program, grants DE-SC0011636 and DE-SC0010008.
-EPL and CWW were supported by the US Department of Energy program, DOE grant DE-SC0010007.
-HA also acknowledges support by the Rutgers Discovery Informatics Institute (RDI$^2$) Fellowship of Excellence in Computational and Data Science, Rutgers University \& Bevier Dissertation Completion Fellowship, and Leinweber Postdoctoral Research Fellowship.
+EPL, DS, and CWW were supported by the US Department of Energy program, DOE grant DE-SC0010007.
+HA also acknowledges support by the Rutgers Discovery Informatics Institute (RDI$^2$) Fellowship of Excellence in Computational and Data Science, Rutgers University \& Bevier Dissertation Completion Fellowship, Leinweber Postdoctoral Research Fellowship, and DOE grant DE-SC009193.
 CSL was supported by DOE grant DE-SC0009999 and Heising-Simons Foundation grant 2015-106.
 RM was supported by the US Department of Energy Cosmic Frontier program, grant DE-SC0010118.
 AJC and JBK were supported by DOE grant DE-SC0011635.
 FEB acknowledges support from ANID-Chile grants Basal AFB-170002, FONDECYT Regular 1200495 and 1190818, and Millennium Science Initiative – ICN12\_009.
 SJS acknowledges support from DOE grant DE-SC 0009999 and NSF/AURA grant N56981C.
+MI was supported by the US Department of Energy Cosmic Frontier program grant DE-SC0019206.
+RB was supported by the research environment grant "Gravitational Radiation and Electromagnetic Astrophysical Transients (GREAT)" funded by the Swedish Research Council (VR) under Dnr 2016-06012, and by the research project grant "Understanding the Dynamic Universe" funded by the Knut and Alice Wallenberg Foundation under Dnr KAW 2018.0067.
 We thank Lindsey Bleem for many discussions and contributions relevant to galaxy clusters.
 We also would like to thank Nicole Crumpler for carefully reading the manuscript and providing very helpful comments.
 We are grateful to the AGN SC for important discussions on the AGN modeling approach.
 We are grateful to Bo Xin of the Rubin Observatory for both his calculated Rubin optical sensitivity matrix and the outputs of the Rubin Observatory simulations of the active optics system.